strawbberrys/strawbberrys/README.md

-Hey there, I go by XoAlone but my real name is Louis!
+Hey there, I go by strawberrys but my real name is strawberrys!
 Full-stack Developer
 Languages: